6 Tips For How To Stop A Puppy From Chewing

 Bitter Apple Spray

 If your dog is sneaky (or you’re just bad at keeping an eye on her), try getting a taste deterrent like Bitter Apple.
-But be careful, these don’t always work, and some dogs will still chew on the item.
-So, be supervise your dog when you try something new.
+But be careful.
+Anti-chew sprays and deterrents don’t always work.
+Dome dogs will still chew on the item.
+So, supervise your dog when you try something new.

 6. Do Not Punish Them

 Punishing your dog is not the answer.
-Punishment is not an effective way to train your dog, and often it can provoke other undesired behaviors.
+Punishment is not an effective way to train your dog.
+It can often provoke other undesired behaviors.
 Your dog most likely won’t associate the punishment with the “crime.”
 And, if she is giving you a “guilty” look, it’s not because she feels guilty.
 Dogs give this look when they feel threatened.

-So instead of feeling guilty, she is actually scared of you because she can tell you are angry and upset but don’t understand why.
 Keep in mind that your dog is like a baby.
-You wouldn’t punish your baby for spitting up on your shirt, so don’t punish your dog for chewing on a shoe that you should’ve put out of their reach.
+You wouldn’t punish your baby for spitting up on your shirt, so don’t punish your dog for destructively chewing on a shoe you should’ve put out of their reach.

 New Toys For Heavy Chewers

-Whether teething or chewing with adult teeth, it might be a good investment to sign your chewer up for a monthly box subscription to deliver new toys regularly (dogs get bored quickly).
+Whether teething or chewing with adult teeth, signing your chewer up for a monthly box subscription might be a good investment to deliver new toys regularly (dogs get bored quickly).
 They even make boxes for power chewers.

 My Dog Loves To Chew Shoes